Orlene expected to be hurricane off Mexico's Pacific coast

-The U.S. National Hurricane Center said Orlene had maximum sustained winds of 65 mph (100 kph) late Friday.
-It was centered about 255 miles (410 kilometers) south-southwest of Cabo Corrientes and moving north-northwest at 5 mph (7 kph).
+The U.S. National Hurricane Center said Orlene had maximum sustained winds of 65 mph (100 kph) early Saturday.
+It was centered about 235 miles (380 kilometers) south-southwest of Cabo Corrientes and moving north at 5 mph (7 kph).

 The center said Orlene is a small, compact storm, with tropical storm-force winds extending out only 45 miles (75 kilometers) from the center.